List of kicks after the siren in the VFL/AFL

 In Australian rules football, if a player takes a mark or is awarded a free kick before the siren sounds to end a quarter, and the siren sounds before the player takes a set shot, the player is allowed to take the kick after the siren.
 Often, the result of this kick is of little consequence, but if the player is within range of goal, any score will count towards the final result.

 The right to take a set shot after the final bell was enshrined in the Laws of the Game prior to the 1889 season; prior to this, the ball was declared dead (and any opportunity for a set shot lost) once the bell sounded.
 In years past, when it was still common for spectators to run onto the field as soon as matches were over, it was not uncommon for players to have to take these shots from within the flood of incoming spectators.
-The kick after the siren has often been said to be one of the great spectacles of Australian rules football, alongside the high mark, on-field crowd celebrations after a player kicks 100 goals for a season, and Richmond fans booing their own team.
+The kick after the siren has often been said to be one of the great spectacles of Australian rules football, alongside the high mark and on-field crowd celebrations after a player kicks 100 goals for a season.

 Below is a list of occasions in the Australian Football League (known as the Victorian Football League until 1990) where game results have been decided by set shots taken after the final siren, a play similar to the buzzer-beater in basketball.
 These are highly memorable and often go down in football folklore.